mlflow/mlflow-export-import/README_collection.md

 ## Overview

-High-level tools to copy an entire tracking server or the collection of MLflow objects (runs, experiments and registered models).
+High-level tools to copy an entire tracking server or a collection of MLflow objects (runs, experiments and registered models).
 Full object referential integrity is maintained as well as the original MLflow object names.

 Three types of Collection tools: